shotaro12oyama/Udacity-CarND-LaneLines1/writeup_template.md

 ### 2. Identify potential shortcomings with your current pipeline

-One potential shortcoming would be what would happen when ...
+One potential shortcoming would be what would happen when there are several colors on the road between the two lanes, due to some reason such as maintenance for asphalt.

-Another shortcoming could be ...
+Another shortcoming could be happened when we come to an intersection or tunnel.

 ### 3. Suggest possible improvements to your pipeline

-A possible improvement would be to ...
+A possible improvement would be to define the separated polygon and edge detection from right and left side in order to eliminate misleading objects / colors in the images.

-Another potential improvement could be to ...